ihmeuw/vivarium/docs/source/concepts/lookup.rst

-A :class:`Lookup Table` for a quantity is a callable object that is built from a scalar value or a :class:`pandas.DataFrame` of data points that describes how he quantity varies with other variable(s).
+A :class:`Lookup Table` for a quantity is a callable object that is built from a scalar value or a :class:`pandas.DataFrame` of data points that describes how the quantity varies with other variable(s).
 It is called with a :class:`pandas.Index` as a function parameter which represents a simulated population as discussed in the :ref:`population concept <population_concept>`.
 When called, the :class:`Lookup Table <vivarium.framework.lookup.LookupTable>`